The Best Aftermarket Glock Triggers

 Also, the trigger is bright red if customizing your Glock is a priority.
 They offer this in a few models, so make sure to take a moment and confirm which generation of Glock you have before ordering.
 Installation is fairly simple, but if you haven’t done it before asking a friend who has for an assist is a good idea.

-3. Best Polymer Trigger: Overwatch Precision
+3. Best Budget CCW Trigger: Overwatch Precision

 While the price tag on the Agency Arms is well worth it for the enhancements that trigger offers, some might not need that level of customization.
 That’s where the Overwatch Precision Trigger comes in.
 Effectively, this kit is the internal parts of their more expensive triggers, with a polymer trigger shoe to cut down on costs.